 - 2 reading seminars; 1 general and 1 major (4 hours)

 - Supervised Research and Teaching (independent study) (2 hours)

-Upon completion of residency, the student will be required to complete comprehensive examinations in the major and minor areas of resident study.
-Students are expected to prepare for the comprehensive examinations throughout the program.
+Upon completion of residency, the student will be required to complete the comprehensive examination in the major and minor areas of resident study.
+Students are expected to prepare for the comprehensive examination throughout the program.
 This ongoing preparation is noted on the transcript by enrollment in DOCTR 7000, Comprehensive Exam Preparation.
-After these oral comprehensive examinations have been completed, the student will present to their Guidance Committee a prospectus for dissertation research.
+After the oral comprehensive examination has been completed, the student will present to their Guidance Committee a prospectus for dissertation research.
 Upon approval by the Guidance Committee, the prospectus will be forwarded to the School of Church and Family Ministries Ph.D.
 Office for review by the Associate Dean.
 Once the prospectus is approved, the student will be allowed to begin work on the dissertation.

-Upon successful completion of the comprehensive examinations, the individual will enter into candidacy.
-The student is expected to remain in candidacy a minimum of one year from acceptance of dissertation prospectus to date of graduation.
+Upon successful completion of the comprehensive examination, the individual will enter into candidacy.
+The student is expected to remain in candidacy a minimum of one year from acceptance of the dissertation prospectus to the date of graduation.

 For more information regarding Ph.D. studies in the School of Church and Family Ministries, please email firstname.lastname@example.org